-The person who made the EPA is known as the Donor and if they start to lose the ability to make financial decisions for themselves the attorneys have to register the EPA with the Office of the Public Guardian.
+The person who made the EPA is known as the Donor and if they start to lose the ability to make financial decisions for themselves the attorneys are under duty to register the EPA with the Office of the Public Guardian.
 Our specialist solicitors will help you through the registration process.

 The law says that you have to tell certain people about the application, this is normally the Donor and their closest relatives.
 You will also have to fill in application forms and send them to the OPG.
 You might have to ask the Donor’s doctor to write a report to say whether the Donor can manage their finances any more.
 Our Power of Attorney experts can take the stress out of the registration process and deal with all of the paperwork for you.

 Attorneys are only allowed to use an EPA for financial decisions and the Donor might have included a restriction to limit what you can do.
 If a decision needs to be made about someone’s health or welfare or if there is a problem with the EPA we will help you deal with it through the Court of Protection.